 Is it worth reducing churn?

 According to InsightSquared, reducing churn by 5 percent can increase profits by 25 to 125 percent.
-The company’s research has also shown that 80 percent of an organization’s future revenue will come from just 20 percent of your existing customers.
+The company’s research has also shown that 80 percent of an organization’s future revenue will come from just 20 percent of its existing customers.

 Churn isn’t just a metric you should keep your eye on.
 The future of your business depends on understanding why your customers are thinking about leaving and knowing what you can do to better engage those who are ready to jump ship.